Flowering red and white tulips frame a the W crest icon that is a part of a landscaped roundabout at Observatory Drive and Walnut Street.

 “This is a stylized quote.
 It can only be used in 1 column layouts.
 Because we wanted to add design flexibility while maintaining responsiveness, usability, and accessibility standards, we needed to make some tough choices about which design elements could be used in 1, 2, and 3 column layouts.”

-Director of Web Services, University Marketing
+Director of Web Services, Office of Strategic Communication

 Text Block